However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 Chords for This Song: Em, B7, D, G, B, A, Bm

-It might seem somewhat strange the possibility of listening “Paint it Black” without Brian Jones’s iconic sitar-playing.
+It might seem somewhat strange that the possibility of listening to “Paint it Black” without Brian Jones’s iconic sitar-playing.
 Still, you can rest assured that the song is excellent enough to hear with the ukulele.

 Rightly, this song features the same recurring chords, but you will find exciting changes in speed.
 Ukulele-lovers of all skill levels keep their ukulele rock song choice lists.

-Maybe, several chords are necessary for playing it, yet you can do it if you have patience.
+Maybe several chords are necessary for playing it, yet you can do it if you have patience.

 Tutorial